wighawag/tutorial-hardhat-deploy/README.md

 ```

-This will use chai matchers from `chai-ethers` but also allow you to easily add more.
+This will use chai matchers from `chai-ethers` but also allows you to easily add more.

-Then on your terminal run `npx hardhat test`.
+Then in your terminal run `npx hardhat test`.
 You should see the following output:

 ```
 $ npx hardhat test